amecky/space/ReadMe.md

 ## REGULAR

+# Registry

+There are several registries for each type.
+The types are described below.
+The acutal data is defined in txt files.
+The format is a kind of named csv file or a shortened form of JSON.
+Although this makes the files itself much more verbose it just helps to edit the data.
+All files are located in the data subdirectory.

 ## Resources

 First we need to define the resources that are available within our world.

-The resources are defined as a CSV file located in the data subdirectory.
 The file is called resource_definitions.txt.
 Every definition has a sign which is a two character symbol which must be unique within this list.
 There is also a flag defining the resource is global or local.
 The resource